Bright future for Argos

 - The European Agency for Meteorological Satellites, EUMETSAT, is committed to launching Argos payloads onboard European satellites until 2036

-- CNES is launching the Argos ANGELS project (Argos NEO Generic Economic Light Satellites) with the launch of the 1st Argos CubeSat in 2019
+- CNES is launching the Argos ANGELS project (Argos NEO Generic Economic Light Satellites), the first Argos instrument onboard a nanosat in October 2019